 In research studies of patients with non-small cell lung cancer that have been published to date, approximately 15%-20% overall have responded to immune checkpoint inhibitors.
 This includes patients who test negative for PD-1 and PD-L1, as well as those who test positive.
 In clinical trials, people who tested negative, as well as those who tested positive, have responded to immune checkpoint inhibitors.
 There are many reasons to think that the response rate will improve as researchers learn how best to use these drugs.

 Researchers are looking for many ways to increase the number of people who respond to this treatment.
-In, they are combining treatments, boosting the immune system, and using other strategies.
+In A type of research study that tests how well new medical approaches work in people, they are combining treatments, boosting the immune system, and using other strategies.

 How long does it take to see results from therapy with anti-PD-1/anti-pd-l1 drugs?